ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/README.md

 You'll also need to follow the OAuth set up instructions here: [`docs/oauth.md`](docs/oauth.md).

-If you get the following message, it probably means that you failed to setup one or more of the environment variables:
+If you get the following message on Heroku, it probably means that you failed to setup the `PRODUCTION` environment variable.

 ```
-Failed to connect to the frontend server!
-You may have forgotten to run npm start in a separate ./dev_environment window (or it hasn't loaded yet).
+Failed to connect to the frontend server...
+On Heroku, be sure that PRODUCTION is defined.
+On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

 # Accessing swagger